OpenstackForkedProjects/openstack-tutorial/tutorial/web_interface.rst

 Today, however, we will only create a basic network setup: a private network attached to the `public` external network already present.

-1) create a private network
+1) create a private network with the related subnet and gateway
 2) create a router
-3) set gateway
+3) set the router as a gatway for the "uzh-public" network
 4) add router interface to the private network

 With this setup you will not be able to directly access the VM.
 To do